microsoft/mscclpp/docs/quickstart.md

 $ ./test/unit_tests
 ```

 For thorough testing of MSCCL++ features, we need to use `mp_unit_tests` that require at least two GPUs on the system. `mp_unit_tests` also requires MPI to be installed on the system.
-For example, the following commands run `mp_unit_tests` with two processes (two GPUs).
+For example, the following commands compile and run `mp_unit_tests` with two processes (two GPUs).
 The number of GPUs can be changed by changing the number of processes.

 ```bash
 $ make -j mp_unit_tests